WELCOME TO PARADISE – WELCOME TO CARTAGENA

 Stunning Caribbean beaches

-Although some of the islands are rocky or surrounded by mangroves, many of them are home to stunning, picture-perfect Caribbean beaches: the kind of beaches that you want to experience in the Caribbean – white sand, sparkling blue waters, a few palm trees, and not much else!
+Although some islands are rocky or surrounded by mangroves, many of them are home to stunning, picture-perfect Caribbean beaches: the kind of beaches that you want to experience in the Caribbean – white sand, sparkling blue waters, a few palm trees, and not much else!

 The food is delicious!